 Section 1: Standing Committees

 Budget and Finance Committee – Chaired by Treasurer.
 Oversees and administrates all AVNC financial matters, including system of financial accountability as required by the Department, including monthly reporting on bank accounts and maintaining all records on all deposits;

+Community Greening Committee – Chair nominated by the Board.
+Promotes environmental awareness, activities and pride within Atwater Village.

+Education Committee – Chair nominated by the Board.
+Addresses local government issues that involve Atwater Village schools and students;

+Environment and Land Use – Co-Chairs nominated by the Board.
+Evaluates environmental, development and land use issues that affect the Atwater Village community;

+Equestrian (or Equine) Committee – Chair nominated by the Board.
+Works to preserve, protect and promote the Atwater Village Equestrian District.
+Addresses concerns raised by the District's stakeholders;

 Event Planning Committee – Chair nominated by the Board.
 Organizes and executes special events.
-Works with communication and outreach committee to ensure the maximum participation by AVNC Stakeholders;
+Works with outreach and communications committee to ensure the maximum participation by AVNC Stakeholders;

 Executive Committee – Comprised of the Co-Chairs, Treasurer and Secretary and chaired by the Co-Chairs.
 Ensures that Board approved actions have been fulfilled.
 Creates support systems for Board Members and Committee Chairs.
 Oversees the administration of general services for the board (materials, rental spaces, meetings, contracted personnel, etc.);

 Governance and Election Committee – Chair nominated by the Board.
 Organizes and executes general AVNC elections.
-Oversees enforcement of and amendment to AVNC By-Laws pursuant to Article XIII.
+Oversees enforcement of and amendment to AVNC By-laws pursuant to Article XIII.
 Proposes and enforces Board Rules as necessary with the approval of the Board.
 Establishes a Nominations sub-committee as necessary.
 Informs the voting members of all election rules and procedures, and reports at AVNC

-general meetings on any changes to these that it has adopted;
+general meetings on any changes to these that it has adopted; Fullfulls oversight function and act as a liaison with the city and other governmental entities;

+Homelessness Engagement Committee- Chair nominated by the Board.
+Aids and serves as a liaison for the homeless Stakeholders in and around Atwater Village.

+Homelessness Policy Committee – Chair nominated by the Board.
+Monitors evolving policy issues at the local, State and Federal level that may have an impact on homelessness in Atwater Village.
+Advocates for evidence-based solutions and best practices for local implementation.
+Observes implementation of policies at the local level to ensure consistency and fairness to housed and unhoused Stakeholders.
+Informs the community about policy decisions and how they impact Atwater Village and Los Angeles as a whole;

 Government Relations Committee – Chair nominated by the Board.
 Fulfills City oversight function and act as a liaison with City and other governmental entities.
 Performs ongoing outreach to AVNC Community Stakeholders;